Tutorials/Observability

 Seeing what Storm does

-Predictable SQL is only reassuring if you can look at it. @SqlLog shows every statement a repository runs, inlined parameters make the output executable, and metrics expose what the caches are doing.
+Predictable SQL is only reassuring if you can look at it.
+The SQL log shows every statement where it executes, TRACE makes the output executable, and per-call summaries show what each request cost the database.

 Series · The Storm way3 min readKotlin